Èjì Ogbe

 Inner Principle: Completion is not mere arrival; it is the purification of character and the restoration of wisdom.

-This SGI reading organizes the 16 Odu into four broad movements of development.
+This exercise organizes the 16 Odu into four broad movements of development.

 Ogbe, Oyeku, Iwori, Odi — lift yourself, reject destruction, seek Ori, and establish stillness.